gdavidbutler/jsonTrivialDom/README.md

 Find the API in jql.h:

 * jqlSchema
-  * Create an JQL schema on a connection, if it is missing
+  * Create a JQL schema on a connection, if it is missing
 * json2jql
-  * Parse an JSON document into an JQL schema rooted at a specified element
+  * Parse a JSON document into a JQL schema rooted at a specified element
 * jql2json
-  * Generate an JSON document from an JQL schema at a specified element
+  * Generate a JSON document from a JQL schema at a specified element

 ### Example

-* test/main.c: read an JSON document(s) on standard input, adding to an optional SQLite "database", then output JSON document(s) from the "database".
+* test/main.c: read a JSON document(s) on standard input, adding to an optional SQLite "database", then output JSON document(s) from the "database".

 ### Building